Spin(7) metrics from K\"ahler Geometry

 \subsection{$\mathbb{T}^2$ K\"ahler reduction}

-Recall from subsection \ref{secondreduction} that there are two natural constraint to impose on the function $s$.
+Recall from subsection \ref{secondreduction} that there are two natural constraints to impose on the function $s$.
 The first is that $s$ is a function of $H$, and the second that $s$ and $y:=Hs^{-1/3}$ are independent functions on $P^6$ with $U$ and $W$ orthogonal.
-Having investigated the former situation, we shall now study the latter case and give yet more examples of $Spin(7)$ metrics.
+Having investigated the former situation, we shall now study the latter case and construct yet more examples of $Spin(7)$ metrics.

 We follow the same strategy as in the proof of Theorem \ref{generalAS}.
 We first define connection $1$-forms $\alpha$ and $\kappa$ on $P$ by

 where $u:=\|U\|^{-2}_{\om}$ and $w:=\|W\|^{-2}_{\om}$.
 From our assumptions on $U$ and $W$, it is easy to see that they commute and that they are infinitesimal symmetries of the $SU(3)$-structure.
 Hence they define a $(\C^\times)^2$ action on $P^6$ and we can once again carry out a K\"ahler reduction: